 Overall, it is essential to understand the termination for cause clause in your construction contract and be prepared to act accordingly if you believe that another party has defaulted on their duties.
 Otherwise, your ability to terminate the contract could be seriously limited.

-The Scope of work should be articulated and specific.
-Examples include: layers tear off, products used, new flashing, cleanup, etc. The scope should also include what will not be done such as change orders.
+- Scope of Work: The Scope of work should be articulated and specific.
+Examples include: layers torn off, products used, new flashing, cleanup, etc. The scope should also include what will not be done such as change orders.

 When investing in a new roof, it’s important to understand the timeframe during which your roofing contract remains valid.
 A roofing contract outlines the terms and conditions of the project, ensuring both parties are on the same page.
 To answer the question, “How long is a roofing contract good for?” let’s explore the typical duration and factors that might influence it.